minvws/nl-covid19-notification-app-coordination/architecture/Solution Architecture.md

 * It is expected that, should we need help from Google or Apple to resolve issues while implementing their protocol, they can do so more efficiently if we use the development stack provided by the vendors.

+* In order to ease [security] code-reviews and thus keeping them accessible to a wider audience, it is prudent to keep the app's stack and usage of programming paradigms as vanilla and lean as possible.

 ## Lifecycle Management

 Apps run on the user’s device and updates require a review process that is not entirely under our control.
 To mitigate these factors that are outside our control, apps should implement a form of lifecycle management.
 This includes the following features: